If it Looks like a Human and Speaks like a Human ... Dialogue and cooperation in human-robot interactions: Discussion and conclusions

 Our results suggest that subjects tend to act more cooperatively with fellow human beings, rather than with robots; are influenced by a DVR towards a more cooperative strategy; and finally, that the effect of a DVR is strong enough to make a difference in behavior, based on the partner's type, insignificant.

-We are aware of the possible limitation of extending lab experiment results to the ``real world'' - as evidenced by \citet{rabin1993incorporating,levitt2007laboratory,levitt2008homo}; however we are convinced that our results may suggest an interesting implication, i.e. the possibility of extending the definition of ``people'' used by Farrel and Rabin in the quotation above to humanoid robots.
+We are aware of the possible limitation of extending lab experiment results to the ``real world'' - as evidenced by \citet{rabin1993incorporating,levitt2007laboratory,levitt2008homo}; however we are convinced that our results may suggest interesting implications in a number of cases where robots are used to interact with - often fragile - human beings (Nursing Homes, Care Facilities, Hospitals, etc.).

 The main result on the DVR may depend on the belief that a robot which is able to implement a dialogical interaction with the subject appears to be ``more human'', thus deserving a behavior similar to that reserved for fellow human partners.
 Further research is still needed to disentangle the effects of verbal interactions in HRI versus the reminder effect performed by the message they deliver.